 Those who have studied history call it like it is: propaganda.

 The only effective tool available to detect and/or oppose propaganda is applied logic aka “critical thinking.”

-Tragically, Christendom (the organized expression of Christianity in the earth) certainly no better off than pop culture when it comes to clear thinking, rational analysis, and avoidance of bias and fallacies.
+Tragically, Christendom (the organized expression of Christianity in the earth) is certainly no better off than pop culture when it comes to clear thinking, rational analysis, and avoidance of bias and fallacies.

-- Others are so ignorant of the Scriptures it beggars the imagination.
+- Others are so ignorant of the Scriptures it beggars the imagination!

-- Some pride themselves on their obvious lack of critical thinking skills, derisively calling it “vain wranglings” which we have been clearly enjoined by the Apostle Paul to avoid or even making far more ignorant statements like, “I don’t have to think.
-I have faith in Jesus!” or a variant among Pentecostals: “I don’t need that.
+- Some are proudly anti-intellectual, making silly statements like, “I don’t have to think.
+I have faith in Jesus!” or a common variant among Pentecostals: “I don’t need that.
 I have the Holy Spirit!”